Childcare and Early Childhood Learning

 - 6.3 What scope is there for increasing the workforce participation of mothers?

-- 6.4 Workforce participation and future childcare needs
+- 6.4 Workforce participation and future ECEC needs

-- 6.5 Options to support the workforce participation of parents
+- 6.5 Supporting the workforce participation of parents through family-friendly arrangements

 - Chapter 7 Regulation of ECEC providers